dieg0s0uza/feature-flag/README.md

 - If you find a bug or have a good idea, share with us.

-- And if you create a new module to data or cache provider, lets us know to add here to help comunnity.
+- And if you create a new module to data or cache provider, let us know to add here to help community.

 ### License & copyright